Julius Baer Group: Money Laundering

+Financial Times Investigation into Fraud at Julius Baer

+In October 2023, the Financial Times published an investigation into alleged Julius Baer fraud.
+The article tells about the couple Gregory and Vera Mirlas who entrusted their wealth to the Swiss private bank Julius Baer through an independent wealth management advisor.
+Subsequently, they discovered a significant misappropriation of their assets starting in 2009.
+This alleged fraud came to light in October 2019, when the couple met with their Goldman Sachs banker at Julius Baer's headquarters and discovered significant discrepancies in their account balances.
+Their former advisor, Benjamin G. of Julius Baer, was later charged with embezzlement and sentenced to three years in prison in October 2023.
+The couple also filed civil lawsuits against Benjamin G. and Julius Baer, as well as a complaint with FINMA, the Swiss financial regulator, to investigate potential compliance violations and facilitation of money laundering by the bank.

 Corporate social responsibility

 Julius Baer Foundation

 The main focus of the Julius Baer Foundation is youth, vocational training, recycling and wealth inequality.
 Projects that directly benefit the younger generation are sponsored in various ways.
 Set up in 1965 by Walter J. Baer initially for charitable causes in Switzerland, the scope has grown together with the expansion of the business to a global scale.
 Julius Baer Foundation works together with and supports among others Sistema B (Chile), Solafrica (Ethiopia), Swisscontact (Switzerland) and Plastic Free Planet (UK).
 It continues its traditional support of the Julius Baer employee-based JB Cares organisation and selected art museums in Switzerland.

 In 2020, JB Cares and the JB Foundation supported aid programmes in Lebanon following the accident in the port of Beirut on 4 August 2020.

 Since 2019, Romeo Lacher has been the president and chairman of the Julius Baer Foundation.
 Andreas Weinberg serves as vice president.